IshCAD2000/IshCAD2000/README.md

 - 👀 I’m interested in bioengineering, and love all things about the body.

 - 🌱 I’m currently learning:
-      - Biomaterials
+      - Cradiovascular Modelling
-      - Electrical Networks and Design
+      - Physiological Modelling
-      - Biosystems Design
+      - Regulatory requirements of Medical Devices

 - 💞️ I’m open to collaboration with anyone, let's have a chat!